silardg/VESA-ESP/Docs/DOC.md

 - Step #3 Greeted by welcome message (in case the device was sourced from us, if not, follow the below instructions to flash it)
 ![](Images/IMG_2060.jpg)

-The device is made so that it can be mounted on the back of monit   ors using the two groups of screws.
+The device is made so that it can be mounted on the back of monitors using the two groups of screws.
 ![](Images/IMG_1074.jpg)

 The additional adapter plate is there to allow using stands with the device.